 The one qualifier is that to support the tubes and key of the Flow Frame, the box must be modified, as demonstrated in this video:

 Anyone invested in the idea of the Flow Hive might want to consider an entire Flow Super (box).
-This is a complete box with access for the tubes and the key already built-in, with Flow Frames inside.
-Again, the box is designed to confirm to standard Langstroth dimensions.
+This is a complete box with access to the tubes and the key already built-in, with Flow Frames inside.
+Again, the box is designed to conform to standard Langstroth dimensions.